givemepower8/Phaser3Practices/docs/COC.md

 Most of the TH8 opponents wall level is level 7 purple crystal HP 2500 to level 8 skull stone HP 3000.

 Wall breaker is crucial to create the path to the core of base.
 Wall breakers lvl 5 HP 53, move speed 24, can cause 1,840 damage on the walls.
 1 wall breaker can one-shot take down gold (lvl 5) and lower level walls.
 2 wall breakers can take down pink, purple crystal walls and skull walls (lvl 6,7,8).
-Don't deploy it close to cannon, archer tower if there is no meat shield, otherwise it will be destroyed instantly.
-For mortars, a lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.
-For wizard tower, it can withstand 1 attack damage.
+Don't deploy it close to cannon, archer tower if there is no meat shield, otherwise it will be destroyed instantly as cannon and archer fires very fast.
+For mortars which attack every 5 seconds, a lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.
+For wizard tower, it can withstand 1 attack damage but the window is 2 seconds.

 Wizard lvl 5 housing space 4, attack speed 1.5s, move speed: 16, range: 3 tiles, HP 156, damage per attack 255, DpS 170 (255/1.5).
 Wizard can be main attackers protected by meat shields or it acts a very import role to clear the trash building which may distract the troops.